thenexthub/Codira/docs/LibraryEvolution.rst

 :orphan:

 .. default-role:: term
-.. title:: Library Evolution Support in Swift ("Resilience")
+.. title:: Library Evolution Support in Codira ("Resilience")

 .. note::

     This document uses some Sphinx-specific features which are not available on GitHub.
 For proper rendering, download and build the docs yourself.

-Since Swift 5, ABI-stable platforms have supported `library evolution`_, the ability to change a library without breaking source or binary compatibility.
+Since Codira 5, ABI-stable platforms have supported `library evolution`_, the ability to change a library without breaking source or binary compatibility.
 This model is intended to serve library designers whose libraries will evolve over time.
 Such libraries must be both `backwards-compatible`, meaning that